+Papers:

-Papers: In class, we will be following the writing process from brainstorming to drafting to peer to reviewing to revision for five papers.
+In class, we will be following the writing process from brainstorming to drafting to peer to reviewing to revision for five papers.
 Four of those papers will be turned in (with all drafts included) for 100 points each.
 The final paper will be a limited "research" project, which will also be created through the writing process, but in addition to the paper and its drafts, you will also be required to make a formal in-class presentation of results you discovered during the process.
 That paper, like the others, will be worth 100 points.

+Presentation:

-Presentation: As a result of the research project connected to the final paper of the semester, you will be expected to give the class a presentation of your findings.
+As a result of the research project connected to the final paper of the semester, you will be expected to give the class a presentation of your findings.
 This is NOT reading the paper that you composed; it is highlighting the aspects of the research from which you believe your audience will learn the most.
-It is worth 100 points.
+It is worth 50 points and the related In-Class Writing (during Finals) is also worth 50 points.

+Journal:

-Journal: You will be required to keep a journal for the duration of the class.
+You will be required to keep a journal for the duration of the class.
 A journal is a place for you to explore ideas and experiment with concepts.
-In addition to a number of in-class activities that we will place in the journal, you will be expected to write at least three entries a week-one vocabulary and two reader responses.
+You will be expected to write at least three entries a week-one vocabulary and two reader responses.
+Many journal entries will be completed in class.